Kinoma/KPR-examples/README.md

 <x-app-info id="kangaroo.disco.example.douzen.com"><span class="uiSample"></span></x-app-info>

 This ECMAScript API example displays a synchronized animation built with 256 balls/sprites.
 Each sprite’s position and size is changed every screen update.
 A content clock is used to update the display every screen refresh.
 Tap the screen to change the animation mode.
 This example shows how to use KPR content clocks, textures/skins, behaviors and content coordinates to achieve full frame rate animations.
+Also contains icon resources required to allow testing of iOS export from Kinoma Studio.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***